bkestelman/docker-nodemon/README.md

 # docker-nodemon
 Docker container for nodejs development using nodemon for hot reload

-docker-nodemon runs your nodejs code with nodemon, so you don't need to restart your node server each time you make changes.
+docker-nodemon runs your nodejs code with nodemon, so you don't need to restart your node server each time you make changes to the code.
+Mount your code to the container so you don't need to build a new image each time you make a change in development.

 Run docker-nodemon and mount your code:
 ```